Fujifilm X-E3 vs Olympus E-M10 III

-The Fujifilm X-E3 and the Olympus OM-D E-M10 Mark III are two digital cameras that were announced, respectively, in September 2017 and August 2017.
-Both the X-E3 and the E-M10 III are mirrorless interchangeable lens cameras that are based on an APS-C (X-E3) and a Four Thirds sensor.
-The Fujifilm has a resolution of 24 megapixel, whereas the Olympus provides 15.9 MP.
+The Fujifilm X-E3 and the Olympus OM-D E-M10 Mark III are two digital cameras that were officially introduced, respectively, in September 2017 and August 2017.
+Both the X-E3 and the E-M10 III are mirrorless interchangeable lens cameras that are based on an APS-C (X-E3) and a Four Thirds (E-M10 III) sensor.
+The Fujifilm has a resolution of 24 megapixels, whereas the Olympus provides 15.9 MP.

 The physical size and weight of the Fujifilm X-E3 and the Olympus E-M10 III are illustrated in the side-by-side display below.
-Three consecutive views from the front, the top, and the rear side are shown.
+The two cameras are presented according to their relative size.
+Three successive views from the front, the top, and the rear are shown.
 All width, height and depth measures are rounded to the nearest millimeter.
-If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left – the X-E3 – represents the basis or 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Olympus E-M10 III is notably larger (14 percent) than the Fujifilm X-E3.
 Moreover, the E-M10 III is markedly heavier (22 percent) than the X-E3.
 In this context, it is worth noting that neither the X-E3 nor the E-M10 III are weather-sealed.